aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

-Gets and sets the amount of vertical white space that will be present after a paragraph.
+the amount of vertical white space that will be present after a paragraph.

 **Returns:**
 double